hdphilip/OP_25_Oled_Display/README.md

 And run them in Thonny!
 (Hint for Thonny, use the Program arguments for the command line ) I used -d sh1106 (might work without it.)

-look at my meta config, made a change their, identify and to the same.
+look at my meta config, made a change their, identify and do the same.

-CareFull
+Now here is the most important part.
+In the python file icemeta.py
+Notice the lines of code I added:
+Line 23  import socket
+Line 31  UDP_IP = "127.0.0.1"
+Line 32 UDP_PORT = 28003
+Line 33 sock = socket.socket(socket.AF_INET, socket.SOCK_DGRAM)
+Line 92  sock.sendto(metatext, (UDP_IP, UDP_PORT))
+Save the changes

+Also make sure you put the font file in the same directory as Tag_oled_op25_3_0.py

+just put it in the same dir as icemeta.py

+Very important!!!!
+Delete the icemeta.pyc file, a new one will be created next run time.
+If not, look at the error output file to see what went wrong

+NOTES:
+the display drivers were a real pain at first..

+Good Luck